FridaAchieng/FridaAchieng/README.md

-# Hey👋, I'm Frida
+# Welcome to my Github page !

-Welcome to my Github page !
+My name is Frida.
+I'm a Healthcare proffesional interested in data.

 ## Technical Skills
 - ### Programming Languages :